ptruta/ScrapingImagesOfDifferentCategoriesFromEmag/README.md

-# Scrapping Images Of Different Categories From Emag
+# Scraping Images Of Different Categories From Emag
-Scrapping images of different type of clothing from emag
+Scraping images of different type of clothing from emag